 Our campaign proposes to reform the traditional ideology that associates language with individual ancestry to one that associates language with territory.
 This proposal would prevent the domains of Hokkien from being taken over by other languages due to intermarriages and migration.
 The transformation of an old language ideology based on ancestry to one based on territory would lift the limits on domestic use and enable it to permeate the wider community.

-Educational institutions under the control of the Chinese community, such as National-type Chinese Primary Schools and Chinese Independent High Schools, can use Hokkien as a medium of instruction.
+Educational institutions under the control of the Chinese community, such as National-type Chinese Primary Schools and Chinese Independent High Schools, should use Hokkien as a medium of instruction.

 Appel R. and Muysken P. 1987.
 Language Contact and Bilingualism.
 London: Edward Arnold.